BahramF73/reboot-my-modem/README.md

 # Reboot My Modem
-Reboot My Modem is a Python script to reboot your modem remotely without doing stuffs.(for lazy people 😁)
+Reboot My Modem is a Python script to reboot your modem remotely without doing stuffs.

 **⚠️ Just tested on "Tenda N301"**